 Under leadership of Pastor A. Lewis Williams, groundbreaking ceremony is held for a new church on August 12, 1967.
 The congregation worshipped in the Lafayette School auditorium for two and one half years until the construction of the church was completed.
 After numerous setbacks and financial difficulties, the present church was completed and dedicated November 8, 1970.
 Rev. A. Lewis Williams subsequently served as the Editor of the Christian Recorder from 1973-1976.

 Changes in a Historic Church

 In 2010, Pastor Sidney Williams became the 51st pastor in the church’s history.
-Prior to that, he served as a Missionary with his family in Cape Town, South Africa.
+Prior to that, he served as a missionary with his family in Cape Town, South Africa.
 The church was not having the impact on the community that its members desired.
 To increase the impact on the community, Pastor Sidney Williams, with his wife Teresa, and the leadership team of Bethel discerned a new vision for community outreach, spiritual growth and evangelism.
 The church became more “community oriented” to serve both believers and unbelievers.
 Bethel Church was also working to transition from a small family church to a growing church with decentralized ministries, focusing on newcomers, small groups, and discipleship.
-The goal was to give people biblical truths that helped them Live the Mission.
+The goal was to give people biblical truths that helped our congregants Live the Mission.

 In 2014, Bethel Church introduced a set of Core Values.
 Prayer.
 Love.
 Respect.
 These are the three words our congregation chose as its core values.
-These ideals should inspire Bethel Members to make our congregation what it is and what it will be —the most loving and spirit filled congregation in the world.
+These ideals should inspire Bethel members to make our congregation what it is and what it will be —the most loving and spirit filled congregation in the world.